 (i) Integration of child caregiving and protection measures into mainstream systems of social policy;

-groups’ access to services and full enjoyment of their rights (including indigenous and minority children and children with disabilities, among others);
+(ii) Identification and prevention of factors and circumstances which hinder vulnerable groups’ access to services and full enjoyment of their rights (including indigenous and minority children and children with disabilities, among others);

 (vi) “child-friendly cities” planning;